Sparse Interaction Neighborhood Selection for Markov Random Fields via Reversible Jump and Pseudoposteriors: Simulation Study

 For the mixture probabilities probabilities, we chose $p_\Psi(\cR)$ always proportional to $4$ for $\Psi = \text{w}$ and $1$ for the remaining types of moves that are valid for the current state $\cR$, resulting in

-It is important to note that not every type of move is well-defined and not constant for every RPS.
-For example, a random walk move cannot propose anything meaningful when $\cR = \emptyset$, regardless of how it is defined, and a swap move cannot be completed with $\cR = \Rmax$.
-This ``prohibitions'' introduced by setting some probabilities to zero ensure that we never propose moves that result in the exact same values of the current state, which would add no meaningful information to the sampled chain while demanding computing resources.
+It is important to note that not every type of move is defined for every RPS.
+For example, a random walk move cannot propose anything meaningful when $\cR = \emptyset$ and a swap move cannot be completed with $\cR = \Rmax$.
+This ``prohibitions'' introduced by setting some probabilities to zero ensure that we never propose moves that are not well defined and would not be able to change the state of the chain regardless.

-The \textbf{initial state} of the chain is another factor that should be controlled in order reach equilibrium with less iterations.
-Since the proposal distribution was designed mainly to propose new points that jump between the modes of the coefficient distributions for different RPSs that follow certain properties, better mixing is achieved when the initial state has coefficients near the mode of the pseudoposterior for the initial RPS.
-In order to obtain a reasonable initial state, we chose to use a warm-up run of 5000 iterations starting with $\Rmax$ and only proposing points using the random walk move, i.e., $p_\text{w}(\Rmax) = 1$ in the warm-up run.
-This results in a chain that slowly drifts towards the region of the mode of coefficient values associated with $\Rmax$.
-We used the last sampled state of this warm-up run as the initial state for the actual Reversible Jump run.
+We also explore the effect of the \textbf{initial state} of the chain by generating three independent chains for each simulation.
+In run 1, we start with all relative positions included and execute 5,000 warm-up iterations where only the random walk move, that does not change the RPS, is allowed.
+In run 2, we start with a nearest-neighbor RPS, and also run 5,000 warm-up iterations using only the random walk move.
+Finally, in run 3 we start with the empty RPS and run no warm-up iterations.
+Then, for all three runs, we perform 100,000 steps of the proposed Reversible-Jump MCMC algorithm.

-\paragraph*{Results.} In all thirty simulations (3 models $\times$ 10 $\alpha$-values), the Markov chain sampled in the warm-up stage quickly converged to a stable distribution suggesting that the initial state used for the RJMCMC was close to a sample taken from the coefficients pseudoposterior for the maximal RPS.
+\paragraph*{Results.} In all 9 simulations (3 initial states $\times$ 3 samples), the Markov chain sampled quickly reached the true RPS used in each one of the simulations, and the parameter values were also within a close range from the values in \autoref{tab:sim_pars}.

-\autoref{fig:sim_convergence} illustrates the sampled chain behavior in each simulation for a specific value of $\alpha$ and each interaction coefficient.
+\autoref{fig:sim_convergence} illustrates the sampled chain behavior in each simulation.
 Coefficients associated with some relevant positions are highlighted and colored so they can be tracked across iterations.
-The values for iterations in the warm-up stage (indexed by $t < 0$) cannot be clearly identified as the coefficients for all 60 positions are included in this stage, but as the main Reversible Jump run starts, the number of positions included quickly reduces to no more than 4 within a few iterations.
+The values for iterations in the warm-up stage (indexed by $t < 0$) cannot be clearly identified as the coefficients for up to all 60 positions are included in this stage, but as the main Reversible Jump run starts, the number of positions included quickly reduces to no more than 4 within a few iterations.
 In this figure, lines may ``appear'' or ``disappear'' as relative positions are included or excluded, respectively, from the sampled RPS, and lines may change colors when swap moves are accepted.